Domestic Violence Lawyers

 - Terroristic Threats.

-SEEKING A RESTRAINING ORDER In New Jersey
+How To Get A Restraining Order In New Jersey

 The first concern is, if and when possible, to make sure you are safely removed from the environment where the abuse occurred and/or that proper authorities have been notified.
 The next step is to file for a temporary restraining order (“TRO”).
 Though determined by the circumstances, a TRO could prohibit the perpetrator from returning to the location of the abuse, require for a search of the location for weapons, or prohibit the perpetrator from possessing firearms or deadly weapons.
 Many people are able secure temporary restraining orders without a lawyer.